flamedfury/flamed.nz/content/posts/lockdown-extended.md

 While I've come to terms with the lockdown and working remotely I'm not sure how prepared mentally I am at the thought of eventually commuting to work again.
 As much as I like catching the train.
 Being surrounded by a  bunch of people who probably don't want to be surrounded by a bunch of people either isn't very appealing to me right now.

 Having the freedom to step away from the work computer to put on a load of laundry or empty the dishwasher has been great.
-Being able to spend more time with the :poodle:'s has been even better.
+Having more time with my wife is awesome and being able to spend more time with the :poodle:'s has been great!

 I'm excited at the thought of some restaurants and take out joints re-opening.
 I do miss the option of choosing not to cook at night.
 I do enjoy cooking, and being able to cook lunch fresh has been amazing.